Last Seen Wearing ... (Hillary Waugh novel)

-Last Seen Wearing ...
-(1952) is a detective novel by Hillary Waugh frequently referred to as the police procedural par excellence.
+Last Seen Wearing ... is a 1952 detective novel by Hillary Waugh frequently referred to as the police procedural par excellence.
 Set in a fictional college town in Massachusetts, the book is about a female freshman who goes missing and the painstaking investigation carried out by the police with the aim of finding out what has happened to her.

 Plot

-"The police examine her past for any motive that might make her wish to disappear, or any reason why someone might want to kill her.
-They find her body after a long and frustrating search.
-As they sift all the evidence again and again, the identity of her killer slowly begins to emerge, like a photograph taking on recognizable features in the developing fluid" (Ian Ousby).

 The novel, which minutely chronicles the work of the police, is told in chronological order.
 No piece of information is ever held back.
 At any given point in time, the reader knows just as much as the police.
 The time narrated is 5½ weeks, from 3 March 1950 to 11 April 1950.